Access the Series: Enrolling now in The Estate Registry. →

 End of the Year Fresh Market Surprises!

-The Heart of the Table | A World of Inspiration
+The Heart of the Table | Generations & Legacy

-We purchase our holiday turkey from New Town Farms in Waxhaw, North Carolina every year.
+W e purchase our holiday turkey from New Town Farms in Waxhaw, North Carolina every year.
 This year, I was surprised to learn that Sammy, New Town’s Father Farmer, also raises a small herd of Ossabaw Island Hogs.
 These are descendants of the famous Spanish Iberico hogs, renowned for the most prized cured hams in the world—Jamón Ibérico.

 You may remember me writing about those hams after our trip to Spain.
 The butchers in the fresh markets there have contests to see who can cut the finest slices from the cured meat.
 It’s an art!
 These hogs were brought from Spain to a small island off the coast of Georgia in the 1500s.
 They remained there for years, developing characteristics for survival which make the meat delicious and extremely high in Omega 3’s.